top of page

 Kidufl .jpg

-When it came to the visual design of Kindred, we had the creative freedom to shape its identity.
-We explored how we wanted the experience to feel, balancing warmth with intelligence.
+The visual design of Kindred we wanted the experience to feel, balancing warmth with intelligence.

 Words like “clever,” “trustworthy,” and “welcoming” came up often in our conversations with the client as we aligned on tone and brand.